bkuhlmann/rubysmith/spec/support/boms/readme-maximum.md

 ## Usage

-### Console
+## Development

-To use the IRB console to invesitage and/or experiment with all project objects, run:
+You can also use the IRB console for direct access to all objects:

     bin/console